district10/best-ruby/docs/README.md

 > Absolutely the best way to learn to write idiomatic Ruby code is to read idiomatic Ruby code.
 [Eloquent Ruby](http://www.amazon.com/Eloquent-Ruby-Addison-Wesley-Professional/dp/0321584104)

-This repository aims to help everyone write more idiomatic, clean, and tricky ruby code and also document good refactoring techniques.
+This repository aims to help everyone write more 【idiomatic, clean, and tricky ruby code】 and also document good refactoring techniques.
 You can add your own technique or paste it from some website.
 Do not forget the source, of course.
 All the tricks are in the /tricks folder.

 For the sake of clarity, you should paste in the markdown format.
 At the end, if the code is not your own, paste a reference to the author and source of the technique.